ahujamoh/djtodo/README.md

 cd into recently cloned 'djtodo' and do::

+    $ python manage.py syncdb

+on execution of above command a database file named data.db will be created at pwd.

+All data will be saved here.

     $ sudo python manage.py runserver

+(Why it is needed superuser i am not sure) trying to figure it out)

 The server will start running at localhost port 8000 (default).